EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

   - backups
   - limits on cost, time and tool access

-* Simple "approval before action" is not enough for sensitive data, credentials, unpublished results, private repositories, controlled information or high-consequence work.
+* Simple "approval before action" is insufficient for sensitive data, credentials, unpublished results, private repositories, controlled information or high-consequence work.

-* The aim of this page is therefore not only to describe AI practices.
-  It is to help identify the risks, choose a proportionate level of AI intensity, and apply quality practices that keep research software reviewable, reproducible and correct.
+The aim is not just to describe AI practices.
+It is to identify risks, choose proportionate intensity and keep research software reviewable, reproducible and correct.

 ## Solutions

-[Start from the work][ai_usecases_across_the_spectrum], not the tool or practice.
+[Start from the work][ai_usecases_across_the_spectrum], not the tool.

-First decide whether AI is useful at all.
-Then choose the practice that gives a clear benefit, preferably [at the lowest intensity that still fits the task][ai_intensity_considerations].
+First decide whether AI is useful.
+Then choose a practice with clear benefit, preferably [the lowest intensity that still fits the task][ai_intensity_considerations].

-For each AI practice you choose:
+For each practice:

-* Define the task
+* Define the task.
-* Consider if the intensity of AI usage is appropriate for that task
+* Decide whether its AI intensity is appropriate.
-* Decide what context the tool may access
+* Decide what context the tool may access.
-* Decide what systems the tool may control
+* Decide what systems it may control.
-* Identify the quality checks and balances
+* Identify quality checks and safeguards.
-* Consider how you will review correctness.
+* Decide how correctness will be reviewed.
-* Perform that review before the result becomes part of the research record or shared project.
+* Complete that review before the result enters the research record or shared project.

-The phrase "keep the human in the loop" hides an important problem.

-The loop exists because a person wants the work done.
+"Keep the human in the loop" hides an important problem.
+The loop exists because someone wants work done.
 If that person becomes only a reviewer of generated material, rather than a creator, designer or investigator, false familiarity can build quickly.

-Reviewing a stream of plausible output can feel like understanding.
-It is not the same thing.

-It also matters for reviewer capacity and mental health.
-There is also potentially a mental health impact of switching from creator to reviewer A workflow that turns a researcher or maintainer into a rubber stamp is not a quality workflow.
+Reviewing plausible output can feel like understanding.
+It is not the same.
+Reviewer capacity and mental health matter too.
+Switching from creator to reviewer can itself have an impact.
+A workflow that turns a researcher or maintainer into a rubber stamp is not a quality workflow.

-Beyond the above:
+Beyond this:

-* Pick the lowest intensity tooling that matches your need.
-  This limits the volume of generated work you need to understand, evaluate and test.
+* Pick the lowest-intensity tooling that meets the need.
+This limits generated work you must understand, evaluate and test.

-* Do not allow access to production data, production systems or backup systems unless that access is explicitly governed.
+* Do not allow access to production data, production systems or backups unless explicitly governed.

 * Treat AI output as candidate work.
-  The AI may prepare artefacts, branches, patches or pull requests.
+AI may prepare artefacts, branches, patches or pull requests.
 A responsible person accepts, commits, promotes, merges, publishes or deploys them.

 * Keep generated artefacts small enough to review.
 If you cannot understand the code, documentation or output, you cannot rely on it.

-* Every important part of the system needs a named owner.
-  This includes generated code, generated tests, documentation, prompts, configuration, workflows and acceptance criteria.
+* Give every important part of the system a named owner.
+This includes generated code, tests, documentation, prompts, configuration, workflows and acceptance criteria.

-* Strong testing is necessary.
-  If you generate test-driven or behaviour-driven tests, those tests still need validation by the person responsible for the result.
-  You might write high-level acceptance tests yourself and ask the system to fill in supporting tests.
+* Use strong testing.
+Generated test-driven or behaviour-driven tests still need validation by the person responsible for the result.
+You might write high-level acceptance tests yourself and ask the system for supporting tests.
+Those remain your responsibility.
-  That supporting material is still your responsibility.

 * For editor and repository-aware tools, use small branches or separate local checkouts.
 Ask for small changes.
 Avoid broad prompts such as "refactor this code" without explicit guidance.
-  Require a clear rationale for changes.
-  Make sure tests are run, but do not treat passing tests as proof of correctness.
+Require rationale.
+Run tests, but do not treat passing tests as proof of correctness.

 * For agentic systems, give the tool its own local copy of what it needs.
 For example, use a separate checkout and remove or disable Git remotes where appropriate.
-  This lets you pull or copy candidate changes from the AI working copy, while preventing direct push, pull request creation, merge or deployment from that checkout.
+You can then pull or copy candidate changes while preventing direct pushes, pull request creation, merges or deployment from that checkout.
 This is a guardrail, not a complete security control.

 * For open repositories, include an `AGENTS.md` or equivalent instruction file.
-  Use it to guide tools and contributors on what is acceptable, what is not, and why.
-  These files guide behaviour; they are not security controls.
+Explain what is acceptable, what is not, and why.
+Such files guide behaviour but are not security controls.

 * For open repositories, consider separating the repository used by people from the repository or staging area used by machines.
-  This gives issues, pull requests and discussions from people greater prominence.
+This gives human issues, pull requests and discussions more prominence while retaining a management funnel for machine-generated contributions.
-  It does not prevent GenAI-based contribution.
-  It provides a management funnel for dealing with machine-generated issues, suggestions and pull requests.

 Most importantly, keep asking:

 * Is this approach still right?
 * Is it maintainable?
 * Is the review burden acceptable?
-* Are the responsible people still making the important decisions?
+* Are responsible people still making important decisions?
 * Does the workflow improve the software, or only increase activity?

-Evaluate whether AI use improves the system as a whole: maintainability, review burden, reproducibility, security, researcher understanding, provenance and maintainer attention.
+Evaluate whether AI improves the system as a whole: maintainability, review burden, reproducibility, security, researcher understanding, provenance and maintainer attention.

 ## Other Key Parts of this Guidance

-* [Spectrum of Intensity of AI Usage][spectrum_of_intensity_of_ai_usage] exists to help make decisions around specific AI practices to use in developing research software quality - from No Gen AI through to swarms of autonomous agents.
+* [Spectrum of Intensity of AI Usage][spectrum_of_intensity_of_ai_usage] supports decisions about AI practices for developing quality research software, from No Gen AI to swarms of autonomous agents.

-* [Examples tools and mechanisms][example_tools_comparisons] brings together common current tools that can be useful when developing research software using AI.
-These are compared against each other and how they assist in different parts of the AI spectrum.
-Tools here are rapidly changing, so please do suggest new ones that are gaining traction.
+* [Examples tools and mechanisms][example_tools_comparisons] compares common current tools and how they support different parts of the spectrum.
+These tools change quickly, so new examples are welcome.

-* [Cross Cutting Practices][cross_cutting_practices] captures a number of quality practices that are worth consideration.
-These intend to illustrate and capture current best practices, rather than be exhaustive.
-Again, practice here is evolving.
+* [Cross Cutting Practices][cross_cutting_practices] captures quality practices worth considering.
+It reflects current best practice rather than attempting to be exhaustive.

 ## References and further reading